SNAP runs out of money Nov. 1. How will Missouri, Kansas and other states feed families?

 - U.S. Rep. Maxwell Alejandro Frost, a Democrat from Orlando, is calling on Republican Gov. Ron DeSantis and the Republican-majority Florida Legislature to convene a special session and pass legislation to fund SNAP, as a potential lapse in federal funding looms due to the federal government shutdown.
 [WLRN]

+- In addition, federal lawmakers passed changes to work requirements for SNAP as part of the Big, Beautiful Bill Act this year that take effect Saturday.
+[WUSF]

-- In addition, earlier this month, Florida lawmakers learned that the state had a 15% administrative error rate in 2024, which will cost the state roughly $1 billion a year starting as early as 2027.
+- Earlier this month, Florida lawmakers learned that the state had a 15% administrative error rate in 2024, which will cost the state roughly $1 billion a year starting as early as 2027.
 [WUSF]

 Are you worried about your SNAP benefits?
 NPR wants to hear your story